 A group of 9 have explored their artistic specialisms, identified over the last year they have been working with the project and each has received mentoring in their own area of creative practice.

-Specialisms including drawing, textiles and embroidery have been developed in the studio and the results of this time spent exploring can be seen this Autumn as their work is displayed in Shrewsbury at the Visual Arts Network throughout the whole of September.
+Specialisms including drawing, textiles and embroidery have been developed in the studio and the results of this time spent exploring was evident at their Free Medicine September Exhibition in Shrewsbury at the Visual Arts Network.

 If you would like to find out more, or think you or someone you know might be interested in becoming part of DASH's Young Artists Programming, please contact: